When all other quantities remain the same, how does the indicated... | Channels for Pearson+

 Margin of Error

-The margin of error is the amount of error that is allowed in the estimation of a population parameter.
-It is influenced by the level of confidence and the variability in the data.
-A higher margin of error leads to a wider confidence interval, as it accounts for greater uncertainty in the estimate, which is particularly relevant when the level of confidence is increased.
+The margin of error is the amount of error that can be tolerated in the estimate of a population parameter.
+It is influenced by the sample size and the variability of the data.
+A larger sample size decreases the margin of error, which in turn reduces the width of the confidence interval, allowing for a more accurate representation of the population parameter.

 Recommended video: